 Share on ThriftyFunThis guide contains the following solutions.
 Have something to add?
 Please share your solution!

+If You Are Overcharged at WalMart.
 For Wal-Mart shoppers, here is a tip if you were not aware of it.
 When you go shopping make sure you look at the price tag, compare the name, ounces, anything else that is pertinent to the item.
-Make sure when you check out that the price rings up the same, if it doesn't here is the big tip.

 I had several questions about Walmart's policies, so I went to the service desk and asked.
 I was told that at the register, just show the other store's coupon printed in their ad and it would be deducted.
 However, when I actually took the coupon for $2 off of 2 boxes of Ritz crackers, they asked for the coupon to keep and scanned it.
 As you can see in the photo, it came up as $2 off at the end of the register tape.